By Jeff Shepard

 “Enjoy the Journey” is one of our cherished Hughes Marino Core Values, and a very important one at that.
 It reminds us to stop, take a breather, and appreciate the little victories, the family trips, and valued relationships we come across along our path.
 A small turn of events—my arriving early to a meeting—caused me to have a new, positive perspective on life.
 We must make a conscious effort to enjoy the journey each and every day.
 As Hastings astutely reminds us, the station will arrive soon enough.

-Jeffrey Shepard is a senior vice president of Hughes Marino, an award-winning California commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Jeffrey at 1-844-NO-CONFLICT or email@example.com to learn more.
+Jeffrey Shepard is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Jeffrey at 1-844-662-6635 or email@example.com to learn more.